jaulik/nine-mens-morris/README.md

 ## game

+TODO

 ## db

+The db module contains all database-related functionality for working with the **SQLite** backend.
+It handles schema creation, data access for players/games/statistics, and provides helper scripts for development.

+Contents of the folder:

+- `sqlite_setup.py`	- Establishing a SQLite connection and initializing the schema using the script `sql/sqlite/create_schema.sql`.
+- `manage_db.py`	- Main database interface with functions to add players, start/end games, and retrieve game statistics.
+- `clean_db.py` 	– Development helper script to drop all tables using the `sql/sqlite/drop_db.sql` script.
+- `nine_mens_morris.db` – The SQLite database file (can be ignored in version control).

 # SQL

 ## /sqlite - SQLite Runtime

 The sql/sqlite directory contains two SQLite scripts.
 These scripts serve to setup or clean **SQLite database**.

+Contents of folder:

- - `sqlite/create_schema.sql`		- creates tables (players, games, statistics) and tiggers
+ - `sqlite/create_schema.sql`		- Creates tables (players, games, statistics) and triggers.
- - `sqlite/drop_db.sql`			- development helper to drop all tables
+ - `sqlite/drop_db.sql`			- Development helper, drops all tables.

 ## /oracle - school project only (Oracle SQL)

 The sql/oracle directory contains a complete set of Oracle SQL scripts prepared for the Database Systems course project.
 These scripts are not part of the runtime application, they are provided for demonstration of Oracle/PL‑SQL skills.

+Contents of folder:

- - `oracle/create_tables.sql`		- creates tables, seqences and defines referential intengrity constraints
+ - `oracle/create_tables.sql`		- Creates tables, seqences and defines referential intengrity constraints.
- - `oracle/insert_data.sql`		- inserts sample data into tables
+ - `oracle/insert_data.sql`		- Inserts sample data into tables.
- - `oracle/triggers_update.sql`		- two triggers, procedure, cursor, recalculates statistics table
+ - `oracle/triggers_update.sql`		- Creates two triggers, procedure, cursor and recalculates statistics table.
- - `oracle/select.sql`			- several select statements
+ - `oracle/select.sql`			- Contains several select statements.